nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option enables additional AT commands for using the nRF Cloud P-GPS service.
    It is not selected by default.

-.. _CONFIG_SLM_CELL_POS:
+.. _CONFIG_SLM_LOCATION:

-CONFIG_SLM_CELL_POS - nRF Cloud cellular positioning support in SLM This option enables additional AT commands for using the nRF Cloud Cellular Positioning service.
+CONFIG_SLM_LOCATION - nRF Cloud cellular and Wi-Fi location support in SLM This option enables additional AT commands for using the nRF Cloud location service.
    It is not selected by default.

 .. _CONFIG_SLM_FTPC: